mikehurl/CV/README.md

 - Object-oriented programming, test-driven development, Agile and SOLID practices
 - Git, Ruby & Javascript
 - Rspec & Jasmine
-- Week 9 of 12 was a practice project week.
-Our team of four created a Ruby Gem (https://rubygems.org/gems/has_belongs).

 #### Brunel University (September 2010 to July 2011)
 - Postgraduate Certificate in Primary Education (5-11 years) with recommendation for Qualified Teacher Status